-Event Year Date DR- EM- FEMA PA Funding \$ Area Impact Description Local Impact Description Source Drought High Wind/ Tropical/ Wildfire/ Fire/ Lightning Inland Flood/ River/ Dam Winter/ Snow/ Extreme Heat/ Cold Earthquake/ Landslide Public Health/ Biological Solar Haz Mat/ Radiological Human Technological Regional ANNUAL Earthquakes 1.0M - 3.0M 2019 All I N/A span northeast into the Lakes Region.
+Event Year Date DR- EM- FEMA PA Funding \$ Area Impact Description Local Impact Description Source Drought High Wind/ Tropical/ Downhurst Wildfire/ Fire/ Lightning Inland Flood/ River/ Dam Winter/ Snow/ Ice Extreme Heat/ Cold Earthquake/ Landslide Public Health/ Biological Solar Haz Mat/ Radiological Human Technological Regional ANNUAL Earthquakes 1.0M - 3.0M ANNL N/A The Central NH Region is situated on deep fault lines that span northeast into the Lakes Region.
 Although the Central NH Region experiences several earthquakes annually, they are usually <3.0M.
 In 2019, 2 earthquakes were recorded in the Central NH Region while 11 total earthquakes were recorded in NH.
-For the stronger earthquakes, the Mercalli Intensity ratings are provided as in Canterbury on Bryant Brook east of Intervale Road at a 4.1km depth.
+For the stronger earthquakes, the Mercalli Intensity ratings are provided as a result of aggregated self- reporting to the USGS. in Canterbury on Bryant Brook east of Intervale Road at a 4.1km depth.
 This quake had a Mercalli Intensity rating of III.
-On Sep 28, a 0.8M earthquake was recorded in Henniker, west of Peasely Road and south of Bear Road at a 5.2km Hazards Map, CNHRPC + Canterbury Epicenter Earthquake 2.3M (Mercalli III) Mar 2019 Mar 16 Nd N/A reported on this quake, which Warner Hazard Mitigation Committee, CNHRPC, wmur.com, unionleader.co m, earthquake.us gs.gov Warner Interstate Transportatio n Crash Sep 2018 2018 Sep 22 No N/A Interstate 89 runs through Warner and is an essential highway for New Hampshire and Vermont Single vehicle crash on I-89 South closed the road for several hours.
-A truck had self-destructed on ramp Exit 8, resulting in a fatality.
-Warner Hazard Mitigation Committee, CNHRPC +
+On Sep 28, a 0.8M earthquake was recorded in Henniker, west of Peasely Road and south of Bear Road at a 5.2km + Hazard Events 2019- 2003 Canterbury Epicenter Earthquake 2.3M (Mercalli III) Mar 2019 Mar 16 Many local news outlets reported on this quake, which shook communities of Merrimack County at 9:23 PM.
+This was a widely felt earthquake (Concord, Webster, Hopkinton, Canterbury, Boscawen, Loudon, and more) although there were no reports of damage.
+USGS reported the epicenter was at Bryant Brook in Canterbury, just east of the Merrimack River.
+The depth was 4.2 km.
+Warner Hazard Mitigation Committee, CNHRPC, wmur.com, unionleader.co m, earthquake.us gs.gov Warner Interstate Transportatio n Crash Sep 2018 2018 Sep 22 2 Nc N/A Interstate 89 runs through Warner and is an essential highway for New Hampshire and Vermont had self-destructed on Warner Hazard Mitigation Committee, CNHRPC +

-Event Year Date DR- EM- FEMA PA Funding \$ Area Impact Description Local Impact Description Source Drought High Wind/ Fropical/ Wildfire/ Fire/ Lightning Inland Flood/ River/ Dam Winter/ Snow/ Extreme Heat/ arthquake/ andslide Public Health/ Biological Solar Haz Mat/ Radiological Human Fechnological Warner Silver Lake Cyanobacteria Aug 2018 22-23 · This condition was localized to Warner although other NH Lakes received similar notifications.
-Silver Lake Town beach closed from Aug 22-23 for High Bacteria counts.
-Environmental Services + + 3, Warner Active Shooter Incident May or Jun 2018 2018 May or Jun N/A Interstate 89 runs through Warner and is an essential highway for New Hampshire and Vermont Warner responders assisted with handling a shooter on I-89 with other local police, State police and Merrimack County Sheriff's Department.
-There were no fatalities.
-Warner Hazard Mitigation Committee, CNHRPC + Regional Thunderstorm , Severe Winds, Tornado and Debris May 2018 2018 May 3- No N/A the CNHRPC Region after originating in Charlestown In Warner, an EF-1 tornado with winds 80-100 mph traveled through the Town and knocked down trees and over a dozen power line poles, blocked roads, and caused short-term power outages.
+Event Year DR- EM- FEMA PA Funding \$ Area Impact Description Local Impact Description Source Drought High Wind/ Tropical/ Downburct Wildfire/ Fire/ Lightning Inland Flood/ River/ Dam Winter/Snow/ Ice Extreme Heat/ Cold Earthquake/ Landslide Public Health/ Biological Solar Haz Mat/ Radiological Human Technological Warner Silver Lake Cyanobacteria Aug 2018 22-23 This condition was localized to Warner although other NH Lakes received similar notifications. closed from Aug 22-23 for High Bacteria counts.
+CNHRPC, NH Dept of Environmental Services + + Warner Active Shooter Incident May or Jun 2018 2018 May or Jun N/A Interstate 89 runs through Warner and is an essential highway for New Hampshire and Vermont local police, State police Warner Hazard Mitigation Committee, CNHRPC + Regional Thunderstorm , Severe Winds, Tornado and Debris May 2018 2018 May 3- 5 Νο N/A All across the northern Central NH region, the evening of May 4 experienced heavy downpours along with strong wind gusts, straight line winds (microbursts) and possible tornadic activity.
+Many communities suffered significant tree and structure damage.
+The National Weather Service determined an EF-1 tornado blew 36 miles, about 300 yards across, through Warner, Warner and Webster in the CNHRPC Region after originating in Charlestown (Sullivan County).
+About 41,000 customers lost power as a result of the storm. tornado with winds 80- 100 mph traveled through the Town and knocked down trees and over a dozen power line poles, blocked roads, and caused short-term power outages.
 Trees along Couchtown Road were extensively damaged.
 The tornado entered Warner in the area of Route 103 West and extended to the Mason Hill Road area.
 The tornado resulted in CNHRPC, wmur.com, Concord Monitor + +